FelixSchladt/OxideWM/docs/source/02_project_procedure/026_project_handbook.rst

 All test logs are to be stored in the subdirectory ``test_logs``.
 Those will not be published on GitHub.
-Upcoming issues should be documented with Git-issues with the following format:
+Upcoming issues should be documented with Git issues with the following format:

 ::